Alexandre-Bray/Yanacocha-IT/README.md

 - **Ensure Dependencies**:
   - Verify that the `misc`, `preprocessing`, and `integrity` modules are present in the project directory.
-  - Confirm that the experiment data (directories under `YANACOCHA/data`) are accessible.
+  - Confirm that the experiment data (directories under `DATA`) are accessible.
 Update the `site` variable in the code if the data is stored elsewhere.

 - **Run the Script**:
   - Open the main Python script (e.g., `main.py`) in VS Code.